ppresto/tfc-hcpc-pipelines/tfcb_workspaces/scripts/TFE_Workspace_README.md

 ./addAdmin_workspace.sh
 ```
 You should now have your ADMIN workspace created in TFCB and be ready to provision child workspaces with standard configurations and securely add encrypted sensitive variables too.

-### Note: Using with Private Terraform Enterprise Server using private CA
-If you use this script with a Private Terraform Enterprise (PTFE) server that uses a private CA instead of a public CA, you will need to ensure that the curl commands run by the script will trust the private CA.  There are several ways to do this.
-The first is easiest for enabling the automation script to run, but it only affects curl.
-The second and third are useful for using the Terraform and TFE CLIs against your PTFE server.
-The third is a permanent solution.
-1. `export  CURL_CA_BUNDLE=<path_to_ca_bundle>`
-1. Export the Golang SSL_CERT_FILE and/or SSL_CERT_DIR environment variables.
-For instance, you could set the first of these to the same CA bundle used in option 1.
-1. Copy your certificate bundle to /etc/pki/ca-trust/source/anchors and then run `update-ca-trust extract`.